KatDevs/canvaschat/README.md

 ### How would this app help

-Tradationally chat applications have been text based, until most recently we seen people using emojis and gif images for expressing their feeling over a chat conversation.
-Canvaschat take this to another level.
-Using HTML5 canvas and node js users can express their chat conversations by drawing on the canvas.
+Tradationally chat applications have been text based, only recently have we seen people using emojis and gif images for expressing their feeling over a chat conversation.
+Canvaschat takes this to another level.
+Using HTML5 canvas and node js in the backend, users can express their chat conversations by drawing on the canvas.
+These chats can then be saved or shared on web (e.g. facebook).

 ### User Personas